Excerpt from the Short Story - The Cupcake Incident

 She handed him the dish she had just finished washing as she said, “Just my embarrassing family.”

-He distinctly remembered the incredibly mortifying story his mom had told his first girlfriend years ago and chuckled.
-Her family had done nothing embarrassing in comparison.
+He distinctly remembered the incredibly mortifying story his mom had told his former girlfriend when she had visited his house.

 “Trust me,” he said, “they weren’t embarrassing.
 And your family is just as nice as you are.”